Ropticus/Suilder/README.md

 ```

 ### Lambda expressions
 Lambda expressions are compiled to an `IQueryFragment`.
-When you use your **entity classes** in an expression, they are compiled to an `IAlias<T>` or an `IColumn`.
+When you use your **entity classes** in an expression, they are compiled to an `IAlias` or an `IColumn`.

-Any member of a class that is not registered as a table, is invoked and the result is added as a parameter value.
+Any member of a class that is not registered as a table, is invoked and the result is added as a query parameter.
 Functions are also executed, if you want to compile a function to SQL, you can [register your functions](https://suilder.readthedocs.io/en/latest/general/builder/#expressionprocessor).

 The following methods of the builder allow you to compile a lambda expression:

-* **Alias**: compile to an alias instance (`IAlias<T>`).
+* **Alias**: compile to an alias instance (`IAlias`).
 * **Col**: compile to a column instance (`IColumn`).
 * **Val**: compile to a value, anything that returns a value like a column (`IColumn`), a function, or an arithmetic operator.
 * **Op**: compile a boolean expression to a boolean operator.